gbeltrao/squidex-docs/README.md

 # What is Squidex?

-> A content management platform for all kind of content.
+> A content management platform for all kinds of content.

 Squidex is a content management platform to manage all your content, for example: